Titles and Roles

 - Cancer Cell Biology

-Sumin Kang, PhD, is an Assistant Professor of Hematology and Medical Oncology at the Winship Cancer Institute of Emory, Emory University School of Medicine.
+Sumin Kang, PhD, is an Assistant Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
+Dr. Kang is a member of the Cancer Cell Biology Research Program at Winship Cancer Institute of Emory University.

 Dr. Kang obtained her PhD in Biotechnology at Yonsei University in Korea 2005, and was trained as a Postdoctoral Fellow in Dr. Jing Chen's laboratory at the Winship Cancer Institute of Emory University before she was promoted to Assistant Professor in 2009.